Skip to main content

 -c '{"continuous_archiving": "enabled"}'

-Currently, you cannot update a service using cf update-service instance to change the custom paramter continuous_archiving.
+Currently, you cannot update a service using cf update-service instance to change the custom parameter continuous_archiving.